jeroenrinzema/BECM/README.md

 ## Chained Modifiers

 A chained modifier is a modifier that only changes the style of the given element.
-Multiple chained modifiers can be applied to a element at the same time.
+Multiple chained modifiers can be applied to an element at the same time.

-> ⚠️ Remember a chained modifier should only change the element it is applied to and not other child element(s).
+> ⚠️ Remember a chained modifier should only change the element it is applied to and not another child element.

 Every chained modifier should start with one of the following prefixes:
 `has-`, `is-` or `no-`